A tree displays a face with a sincere expression and explosive colors, with other branches creating musicians with guitars.

 6. Patterns (Reprise) - Multiple eras: Artists in other disciplines discover Octavia's writing for the first time and see themselves represented in visions of past, present, and future.

-Octavia of Earth Volume 2 Project Team
+Octavia of Earth, Vol. 2 Project Team

 Piper Payne (mastering engineer, full Octavia of Earth studio album) is a mastering engineer in Oakland, CA, where she works on albums for independent artists and major labels.
 Piper is the Owner and Chief Mastering Engineer of Neato Mastering.
 She recently finished her term as President of the SF Chapter of the Recording Academy and serves on the P&E Wing Advisory Council.
 She is also on the committee of the AES SF Chapter and is an active member of Women's Audio Mission.
 Piper has mastered a wide variety of music including nationally renowned artists Third Eye Blind, Madame Gandhi, Geographer, Elettrodomestico (Jane Wiedlin/Go-Go’s), Shamir, Between You & Me, David Messier, and Fritz Montana, as well as Bay Area favorites Kat Robichaud, ANML, Sioux City Kid, The She’s, Emily Afton, Abbot Kinney, Travis Hayes, Kendra McKinley, Van Goat, and Diana Gameros.